-In Czechoslovakia the government has mounted a major exhibition of artefacts relating to the history of the ethnic groups that make up the nation.
+Background: In Czechoslovakia the government has mounted a major exhibition of artefacts relating to the history of the ethnic groups that make up the nation.
 In the largest exhibition of its type ever held in Czechoslovakia, the key point in their development are highlighted for the public.
 Some of the items on show were discovered within the late last decade.

 SYNOPSIS: Each day about 5,000 visitors see the exhibition.
 Many of them queue outside Prague Castle to see the central part of the display. illustrating the times of Charles the Fourth, Czech King and Holy Roman Emperor who lived in the fourteenth century.

 Among more than a thousand items on show, some of the most valuable relate to Charles the Fourth.
 The Exhibition emphasises his affect on the history of the region, including documents showing his role in founding the university in Prague.
 The university became a centre of medieval learning, with influence throughout Europe.
 A facsimile of the foundation document is displayed.